itacentury/T5GSCLoader/README.md

 * Install C/C++ Extension.
 * MSYS2 (unix tools).
-* Powershell 7.0 (support `&&` operator for tasks) or integrate msys2 shell in vscode.
+* Integrate msys2 shell in vscode.
 * Change the console IP in `.vscode/settings` by yours, and be sure you have a ftp server running on console (e.g webMAN).

 You can now open the folder in VS Code and press `Ctrl+Shift+B` to build or deploy the module to console, and deploy game scripts.